 The boundaries between East and West were removed, and Germany embarked on a journey of reintegration and unification.
 Modern Germany emerged as a united country, determined to make amends for its past, revive the German economy, and fortify its global position.

 See Related: German Speaking Countries Around the World

 How big is Germany?

-The Federal Republic of Germany is a pretty big country, coming in at around 357,021 square kilometers.
+The Federal Republic of Germany is a big country, around 357,588 square kilometers.
 That’s about half the size of Texas in the United States.
 As for population, Germany has a little over 80 million people living within its borders.

-When compared to the United States, however, that’s actually a pretty small footprint.
+Compared to the United States, however, that’s a small footprint.
 The United States is about 9.8 million square kilometers, making it more than 27 times the size of Germany.
 As for population, the United States has over 330 million people living within its borders.